randigani/vrx/README.md

 For constant current, run:
 ```
-ros2 run enviro_disturbances const.launch.py vel:={velocity} ang:={angle from x-axis} time:={time to reach vel, default:1.0}
+ros2 run enviro_disturbances const.launch.py vel:={velocity} ang:={angle from x-axis}
-  updraft:={vertical current, default 0}
+    time:={time to reach vel, default:1.0} updraft:={vertical current, default 0}
 ```

 For oscillating current, run:
 ```
-ros2 run enviro_disturbances osc.launch.py high:={high value for oscillation} low:={low value for oscillation, default: 0}
+ros2 run enviro_disturbances osc.launch.py high:={high velocity for oscillation} ang:={angle from x-axis}
-  ang:={angle from x-axis} period:={period of oscillation, default: 6.0} updraft:={vertical current, default: 0}
+    low:={low velocity for oscillation, default: 0} period:={period of oscillation, default: 6.0} updraft:={vertical current, default: 0}
 ```
+The parameters without default values are required.
+Velocities are in m/s.

-As it is, running multiple of these nodes at once causes conflict...
-For now, only run one at a time.
+Running more than one of these at once causes conflict at this point.
+For now, only have one of these running at a time...
 ***

 **Glare:**